modelab/grasshopper-primer/en/2-extensions/2-1/5_Architectural Case Study.md

 |15b.| Right click the Result (R) output of the **Merge** component and click "Flatten". ||
 |16.| **Element\*/Utility/Mesh Combine and Clean** - Drag and drop a **Element* Mesh Combine and Clean** component on the canvas|![IMAGE](images/2-1-5/2-1-5_036_Combine-and-Clean.png)||

 >Components have detailed remarks and warnings to inform the user of the current or potential issues that might come about from interaction with other components.
-In some instances you might use the Element* Combine and Clean component to join and combine identical vertices on a mesh which could lead to non manifold edges if that mesh is thickend later on.
+In some instances you might use the Element* Combine and Clean component to join and combine identical vertices on a mesh which could lead to non manifold edges if that mesh is thickened later on.
 The Element* Combine and Clean component will inform you of this issue that will return the list back to you.
 You have the option of setting the Combine Type to a value of 1 which will combine the meshes in the list but not combine identical vertices.

 ![IMAGE](images/2-1-5/2-1-5_037_Definition.png)
 ---